RealFoxerity/Teacher-Tool/README.md

 no/skip.dat -> internally saves elseabortcopy for custom scripts
 alreadycopied.dat, copied.dat -> files used to save install progress
 beware.dat -> generated if downgraded >4.5[DBGrls]
-<7.0 - doing.dat -> redundant file used in certain DBGrls for copy status, remains in :whileexist
+<7.0 - doing.dat -> redundant file used in certain DBGrls for copy status, remains in :whileexist(still in this version)
 ~debugmsg.dat -> debugmsg option copied to hdd, so that debugmsg lasts for the entire program
 lst.dat -> used by add. mod.
 CCS to store copied files alongside a few other with bad names